sofiasawczenko/sofiasawczenko/README.md

 ## About Me

-- 🤔 Passionate about bringing solution to problems.
+- Passionate about bringing solution to real problems.
-- 🎓 Studying Software Engineering at FIAP.
+- Studying Software Engineering at FIAP.

 ## My Skills